Rounge-lab/GENOMICON-Seq/README.md

 `FRAGMENT_FRACTION: "1"`

 Specify the fraction of all genome copies in a sample that will be fragmented (`0 <= float <= 1`, enclose the value with double quotation marks) - `OPTIONAL`
-If not specifed, the default is `1`.
+If not specified, the default is `1`.

 `FRAGMENT_LENGTH: "250:550"`

 Specify the length of the fragments to be produced - `OPTIONAL` (enclose the value with double quotation marks).
 It can be a single non-negative `integer` value where all produced fragments will have the same length, e.g. `"450"`.
-Or it can be the range of values written as a colon-separated `integers` values (e.g `"250:1000"`) If not specifed (empty string "") - by default range of fragment length is `"250:450"`.
+Or it can be the range of values written as a colon-separated `integers` values (e.g `"250:1000"`) If not specified (empty string "") - by default range of fragment length is `"250:450"`.

 ### IV.
 PCR parameters